THANK YOU TO OUR GENEROUS SPONSORS!

 CHOREOGRAPHERS

 Karyn Andrasko received her BA in Dance Performance from SUU and her MA in Dance Anthropology from Roehampton University in London.
 She has trained in many different dance genres but claims modern dance as her true love.
 She loves telling stories through movement by choreographing for modern dance companies and community musical productions.
 Partnering with Serena to create "The Nutcracker and the Mouse Queen" was a dream come true.
-'All my love to Jackson, Sonya, and Jonas!'
+'All my love to Jackson, Sonya, Jonas, and Simon!''

 |